-The logic goes something like this: if you want the most THC and/or CBD from your herb, you need to hold the smoke or vapor in your lungs for a longer time.
-So, after you take a hit, you should wait before exhaling for 10 seconds, 20 seconds, or even for a couple of minutes if you can before exhaling.
+In theory, it makes sense if you want the most THC and CBD from your herb, you should hold the smoke or vapor in your lungs for a longer time.
+Some people recommend waiting for 10 seconds, 20 seconds, or even a couple of minutes if you can before exhaling.

 How Fast Do Lungs Absorb THC From Cannabis?

-Here's the thing: when you take a hit, the effect is basically instantaneous.
-You'll get most of it right away, and you won't waste weed if you exhale "early".
+Here's the thing: when you take a hit, the effect happens very quickly.
+You get most of the cannabinoids right away, and you won't waste weed if you exhale "early".

-It could be helpful to do so for approximately an extra second or two, but beyond that, there's really no point.
+It can be helpful to hold your breath for an extra second or two, but beyond that, there's really no point.
 You've absorbed all the THC and CBD you're going to get.

 How long should you hold in smoke and vapor?